-If you’re searching for a multifunctional, convenient, durable, and easy to assemble raised garden bed then the King Bird Raised Garden Bed could be just what you’re looking for.
-This garden bed is made using a sturdy galvanized steel and looks very attractive in the garden.
-It also comes with a peace of mind, two-year warranty.
+If you’re searching for a multifunctional, convenient, durable, and easy-to-assemble raised garden bed then the King Bird Raised Garden Bed could be just what you’re looking for.
+This garden bed is made using sturdy galvanized steel and looks very attractive in the garden.
+It also comes with peace of mind, two-year warranty.

 This raised garden bed is really durable thanks to the 2-ply enforcement used on the double card frames.
 This, along with the use of vertical stripe design help to make a sturdy raised garden bed that won’t warp and distort once it’s filled with soil.

 The design is also flexible in that the size of the bed can be increased for additional growing space.
 Simply purchase additional beds and join them together.
 The height of the bed is a fixed height but it’s perfect for growing a thriving garden full of herbs and vegetables.